mu2/google-container-engine-dse/README.md

 # google-container-engine-dse
 Google Deployment Manager scripts for deploying DataStax Enterprise (DSE) on Google Container Engine (GKE)

 These don't work yet.
 Sorry.
+Something isn't right with the OpsCenter node and we're having issues getting a startup script to run using command.
+Some nodes are setup but DSE is not installed.

 ## Getting started

 Deploying to GKE is a two step process.
+The [deploy.sh](deploy.sh) script wraps both these commands.

 ### Deploy a cluster

 Using `cluster.yaml`, deploy a GKE cluster to use for deploying the solution later.
-Fill in the following information before deploying:
+Consider modifying the following information before deploying:

 * desired cluster name
 * basicauth username and password for authenticating access to the cluster

-When ready, deploy with the following command:
+deploy.sh runs the command:

     gcloud deployment-manager deployments create cluster --config cluster.yaml